Undergraduate Student Research Award

 - be registered, as of the deadline date for applications at the university, in a bachelor's degree program at an eligible university;

-- have obtained, over the previous years of study, a minimum cumulative B average (3.0, 2nd class).
+- have obtained, over the entire period of undergraduate studies, a minimum cumulative B average (3.0 gpa, 2nd class).

 - A student who holds a bachelor's degree and is studying toward a second bachelor's degree may still apply for this award.